Specialist Programs

 In making and responding to artworks, students learn much more than just art.
 They learn language skills, social skills, about decision making and risk taking, and how to be inventive artistically and conceptually.
 They use creativity, imagination and critical thinking to learn about and understand other people and cultures and, through the exploration of techniques, processes, materials and mediums, they improve fine motor skills.
 Our visual arts program explore a wide range of activities and mediums to keep students engaged and enjoying themselves.

-STEM subjects (Science, Technology, Engineering and Mathematics) prepare students for learning and the future.
+Brain Lab incorporates STEM subjects (Science, Technology, Engineering and Mathematics) which prepares students for learning and the future.
 STEM develops keys life skills such as problem solving, critical thinking, curiosity, team work, adaptability and flexibility to name a few.
 By experimenting with chemical reactions in science, coding of algorithms in technology, design and construction in engineering and solving equations of mathematics, students are learning how to think through problems.
 They’re learning how to collaborate and communicate with others.
 And they’re learning how to overcome obstacles to achieve their aims.
 These are critical skills in learning and preparing for a bright future.

 Physical Education